Skip to main content

 Links:

-Today’s guest on The Melting Pot is a dynamic, creative senior executive Dutchman who has lived and worked in Europe and Asia, but who has called Silicon Valley his home since 2010.
+Today’s guest on Mind Your F**king Business is a dynamic, creative senior executive Dutchman who has lived and worked in Europe and Asia, but who has called Silicon Valley his home since 2010.

 Sander Arts is a global award-winning CMO, strategic advisor, entrepreneur, and lecturer with extensive experience increasing revenue and meaningfully reaching technical audiences that historically aren’t considered to care about marketing—mainly hardware and software engineers.